Fermented food: An Ayurvedic perspective

 Fermented foods are partially digested (by bacteria or yeast) and this makes them more bioactive and bioavailable, easier for us to digest.
 They also contain some live microorganisms which are similar strains to those which support our gut health (probiotics) and reduce inflammation.

-Fermented foods increase the bioavailability of polyphenols (antioxidants) from food.
+Fermented foods increase the bioavailability of polyphenols (antioxidants) from food (1).
 Antioxidants work to scavenge pathogens, keeping our gut safe and healthy.
+In addition the fermentation process helps reduce anti-nutrient compounds of certain foods, again, making them easier to digest (2).

 Some fermented foods have shown to contain high levels of short-chain fatty acids (SCFA).
-SCFA are the product of the natural breakdown of sugars by our own microbes in the gut.
+SCFA are the by-product of the natural breakdown of sugars by our own microbes in the gut.
 They are used as an energy source for colon cells and are used to build the gut wall lining.
-SCFA also stimulate the production of mucous from our body’s own cells to coat the gut lining.
-This mucous has two functions – it protects our gut wall and also feeds our own gut cells.
-Again, this is great because it helps to strengthen our gut wall, making sure no bacteria leaks into our bloodstream so that we become unwell.
+SCFA also stimulate the production of mucous from our body’s own cells to coat the gut lining (3).
+This mucous has two functions – it protects our gut wall and also feeds our own gut cells (4).
+Again, this is great because it helps to strengthen our gut barrier (5), making sure no bacteria leaks into our bloodstream, causing illness.

 The Ayurvedic view